Uwais-Moosa/Console-Finances/README.md

 # Console Finances

-This Challenge consists in creating code for analyzing the financial records of a fictional company.
+This program consists in creating code for analyzing the financial records of a fictional company.

 ## Description

-This challenge is a Console-Finance program written in HTML, CSS and Javascript.
+This is a Console-Finance program written in HTML, CSS and Javascript.

 ## Table of Contents
 * [Instructions](#instructions)